jlangch/venice/doc/readme/multi-file-app.md

     └── logo.jpg
 ```

-Dependent on your needs there are three ways to package a Venice application:
+Depending on your needs there are three ways to package a Venice application:

 * [Venice Application Archive](#venice-application-archive)
 * [Application JAR](#application-jar)